draftpilot/draftpilot/README.md

 ## How to use

-Draftpilot currently works best with Javascript & Typescript projects.
-For other projects, you may want to create a custom extractor (see `pyExtractor.ts` for an example).
 You'll need to set the environment variable `OPENAI_API_KEY` to your OpenAI key.
+We recommend having GPT-4 API access, though you can use `--gpt4 never` to stick with 3.5.

+Draftpilot is currently focused on Javascript & Typescript projects, though it will work for other types of codebases.
+You may want to create a custom extractor (see `pyExtractor.ts` for an example) for best results.

 You can run draftpilot without installing in your codebase with npx: